okteto/samples/vscode-ssh/README.md

 We explained the advantages of developing directly in Kubernetes while keeping the same developer experience than working on a local machine.
 Working on the Cloud is always better.
 You don't work on your spreadsheets and listen to media files locally, do you?
 Stop dealing with local environments and become a Cloud Native Developer today 😎!

 > Interested in improving your Kubernetes and Docker development workflows?
-Contact Okteto to see how to install our platform in your own infrastructure.
+[Contact us](mailto:sales@okteto.com?Subject=Improve%20my%20development%20workflow) to see how to install our platform in your own infrastructure.